 A dish from Messa's menu, Tel Aviv.
 Photo from Messa Restaurant Facebook page

 7. West Side TLV

 Managed by chef Omri Cohen, this upscale establishment is arguably one of the best kosher restaurants in Tel Aviv.
 Located inside the high-end Royal Beach Hotel, it’s made a name for itself, serving fine Mediterranean fish and meat dishes, as well as plenty of salads and vegetarian options.

-Red tuna tartar, Nebraska sirloin with Jerusalem artichoke, oxtail gnocchi, mushroom risotto, tomato salad with citrus dressing are some of the menu’s offerings, and plates are beautifully balanced, with flavours that are both intense but fresh.
+Red tuna tartar, Nebraska sirloin with Jerusalem artichoke, oxtail gnocchi, mushroom risotto, and tomato salad with citrus dressing are some of the menu’s offerings, and plates are beautifully balanced, with flavors that are both intense but fresh.